 Plan to spend the whole day there, or better yet, visit over two days, mixing in time at Cody's other attractions.
-In addition to the amazing array of exhibits on the inside, they have a wonderful collection of outdoor sculpture featuring wildlife and Native American figures.
+In addition to the amazing array of fascinating exhibits on the inside, they have a wonderful collection of outdoor sculptures featuring wildlife and Native American figures.

 02 of 11

-03 of 11Held in a theater in downtown Cody, Dan Miller's Cowboy Music Revue is extremely entertaining and just plain fun.
-Dan Miller and his band have a wonderful rapport with the audience, inviting you to sing along to such cowboy classics as "Home on the Range" and "Cool Water."
+Dan Miller and his band develop a wonderful rapport with the audience, inviting everyone to sing along to such cowboy classics as "Home on the Range" and "Cool Water."

 04 of 11